industrial-edge/Shopfloor-to-Cloud-Connectivity/README.md

 You can find the further information about the following steps in the [docs](docs/install_PLC_Devices_Southbound.md)

+- Configuration Steps
 - Configure PLC project in TIA-Portal
 - Configure PLC connections in Industrial Edge
   - Create Databus Credentials and Topics
   - Configure OPC UA Connector in Common Configurator
     - Enter Databus Credentials
     - Add PLC
     - Add Tags
 - Configure Data preprocessing
   - IE Flow Creator
 - Configure Connection to Northbound
-  - DataXess

 ## Configuration Northbound Device

 You can find the further information about the following steps in the [docs](docs/install_Device_Northbound.md)

+- Configuration Steps
-- Configure Connection to Southbound
+- Configure Northbound
-  - Create Databus Credentials
+  - Create Databus Credentials and Topics
-  - Configure communication with DataXess
+  - Configure Communication with DataXess

-- Organize incoming data
+  - Insights Hub Sync
-  - Integrate IIH Essentials in Common Configurator
+    - Integrate IIH Essentials into Common Configurator
-  - Create an Asset model

-- Connect to Insights Hub
+    - Configure Connection to Insights Hub

-- Configure visualization
-  - Energy Manager
+    - Create the Asset Model

 ## Configuration Insights Hub
 You can find the further information about the following steps in the [docs](docs/install_MindSphere.md)

+- Configuration Steps
+- IIH Insights Hub Sync
-- Configure visualization
+- Configure Energy Manager
+    - Overview Dashboard
+      - Create widget for Produced Bottles of Each Line
+      - Create widget for Consumption Graphic of Each Line
+      - Create widget for Cost of each Line
+    - Line 1 - Media Consumption Dashboard
-  - Energy Manager
+      - Create widget for Energy Per Bottle
+      - Create widget for Water per Bottle
+      - Create widget for PressuredAir per Bottle
+      - Create widget for Consumption Per Bottle
+      - Create widget for Cost per Bottle (Gauge)
+      - Create widget for Cost per Bottle (Diagram)
+    - Line 2 - Media Consumption Dashboard

 ## Documentation